Virginia Water

 Many of the detached houses are on the Wentworth Estate, the home of the Wentworth Club which has four golf courses.
 The Ryder Cup was first played there.
 It is also home to the headquarters of the PGA European Tour, the professional golf tour.
-One of the houses featured in a headline in 1998—General Augusto Pinochet was placed under house arrest having unsuccessfully resisted extradition, the facing of a criminal trial in Chile.

 In 2011 approximately half of the homes of the postcode district, which is narrower than the current electoral ward, were detached houses.
-In 2015 Land Registry sales data evinced Virginia Water's single postcode district as the most expensive as to the value of homes nationwide.
+In 2015 Land Registry sales data recorded Virginia Water's single postcode district as the most expensive as to the value of homes nationwide.

 Etymology

-The town is named after the nearby artificial Virginia Water Lake, which forms part of Windsor Great Park.
+The village is named after the nearby artificial Virginia Water Lake, which forms part of Windsor Great Park.

 History

-The Devil's Highway Roman Road, running from London, through Staines-upon-Thames (previously Pontes) to Silchester is thought to run through Virginia Water.
-Some of the local course has been lost, disappearing at the bottom of Prune Hill, and reappearing at the Leptis Magna ruins in the Great Park.
+Early history

-Nicholas Fuentes has argued that defeat of Boudica's insurrection by the Romans in AD 60/61 took place at Virginia Water, with the landscape between Callow Hill and Knowle Hill matching the battle landscape described by Tacitus, and the battle commencing roughly where the railway station lies.
+The area is believed to have been traversed by the Devil's Highway, a Roman road running from London to Silchester in Hampshire.
+According to a 1983 article by Nicholas Fuentes, the defeat of Boudica’s revolt by the Romans in AD 60/61 may have occurred in Virginia Water.
+He argued that the topography between Callow Hill and Knowle Hill corresponds with descriptions by Tacitus, with the battlefield situated near the site of the present-day railway station.

-The area was for centuries similar to the Strode or (also written) Stroude tything, one of four divisions of the very large "ancient" parish of Egham.
-Egham the Domesday survey valued at £40 per annum.
-Egham was in the original endowment of Chertsey Abbey in 666–75.
-The manor was included in all subsequent confirmations of the abbey land, and was held until the surrender of the abbey in 1537, since which time all its vestigial rights remained with the Crown, which thus sold much land piecemeal and controlled who could build major developments for centuries.
+Modern history

-Christ Church, in the Church of England was completed in 1838 and established as a parish the same year.
+Christ Church Virginia Water was completed in 1838 and established as a parish the same year.

-The Duke of Wellington's brother-in-law lived at the 'Wentworths' house; this building now forms the Wentworth Club.
-In 1850, the house was bought by Ramón Cabrera, 1st Duke of Maestrazgo, an exiled Carlist general.
-During the Second World War, plans were put into place to move the government to the house, with tunnels dug underneath what is now the club carpark.
+In 1805, a mansion was constructed for Edward Pakenham, the brother-in-law of the Duke of Wellington, which now forms the club house of the Wentworth Club.
+Ramón Cabrera, 1st Duke of Maestrazgo, an exiled Carlist general, purchased the house in 1850.

-To the east of the lake is the Clockcase tower, a Grade I listed, triangular belvedere built in the Great Park during 1750s.
+To the east of the lake is the Clockcase tower, a Grade I listed, triangular belvedere built in the Great Park during the 1750s.
 It is three-storey Gothic style construction.
 George III made it into an observatory and Queen Victoria occasionally had tea there.
-The building is inaccessible to the public, lying within a private part of the park.
-It is still owned by the Royal Estate and when listed in 1984 used as a residence.
+The building is inaccessible to the public, lying within a private part of the park, and remains under the ownership of the Royal Estate.